 - 4.1.
-All members' meetings are to be convened by the Secretary by order of the Council of Governors. - 4.2 A notice of the meeting, specifying the business proposed to be transacted at it, and signed by the Group Chair, or by an officer of the Trust authorised by the Group Chair to sign on his behalf, shall be served upon every member, the Board of Directors, Council of Governors and to the auditor at least 14 clear days before the meeting and posted on the Trust's website and displayed at its headquarters. - 4.3 The notice shall state whether the meeting is: - 4.3.1 an annual or special members' meeting; - 4.3.2 give the time, date and place of the meeting; and - 4.3.3 indicate the business to be dealt with at the meeting. - 4.2.
+All Members' Meetings are to be convened by the Secretary by order of the Council of Governors. - 4.2 A notice of the meeting, specifying the business proposed to be transacted at it, and signed by the Group Chairman, or by an officer of the Trust authorised by the Group Chairman to sign on his behalf, shall be served upon every Member, the Board of Directors, Council of Governors and to the External Auditor at least 14 clear days before the meeting and posted on the Trust's website and displayed at its headquarters. - 4.3 The notice shall state whether the meeting is: - 4.3.1 an annual or special members' meeting: - 4.3.2 give the time, date, place and/or format of the meeting; and - 4.3.3 indicate the business to be dealt with at the meeting. - 4.4.
 The Annual Report and Accounts shall be circulated to Governors and published on the website at the earliest and appropriate opportunity.
-Copies of the Annual Report and Accounts shall be sent to any member upon written request to the Secretary and shall be available for inspection by a member free of charge at the place of the meeting.
+Copies of the Annual Report and Accounts shall be sent to any member upon written request to the Secretary and shall be available for inspection by a member free of charge at the place of the meeting and/or in electronic format, via the Trust's website